lakshitabhumbuck/obsecue/README.md

 - User installs the browser extension: Users can download and install the browser extension on their device to use it.
 - Media scanning: The browser extension will scan all media content that the user attempts to access on the internet.
 This includes images, videos, and audio files.
 - Computer vision: The extension uses computer vision algorithms to scan images and videos for obscene content.
 It can use object detection techniques to identify nudity, sex toys, or other explicit content in the image or video.
-- NLP algorithms: The extension uses NLP algorithms to scan the audio content for inappropriate language, including hate speech and sexual content.
-- Blocking and alert system: If the extension detects any obscene media, it will automatically block the content from being displayed to the user.
-The extension can also alert the user about the blocked content and report it to the concerned nodal agency.
 - Updating the model: The extension's model should be continuously updated with the latest data and algorithms to improve its accuracy and ensure it can detect the latest types of obscene content.

 #### **Running on local machine**